GodotSteam/GodotSteam-Docs/docs/tutorials/common_issues.md

 ## Achievements Not Working

 Sometimes your brand new achievements don't seem to be triggering.
 One cause can be that you didn't publish them in the Steamworks back-end.
 Once they are added into Steam's system, you'll need to publish the changes to be able to work with them.

+Some users have also found that getting or setting achievements doesn't work at all until the player's current stats have been retrieved.
+GodotSteam should do this by default when you initialize Steamworks; unless, that is, you passed `false` to either `steamInit` or `steamInitEx`.
+If so, just call `requestCurrentStats` or `requestUserStats`.

 ---